-Bayur tree or Dinner plate tree is a timber and landscape tree originating from India and Asia, its natural range extending from the foothills of the Himalayas and hilly parts of eastern and central India, through Myanmar (Burma) to southern China.
+Bayur or Dinner Plate Tree is a timber and landscape tree originating from India and Asia, its natural range extending from the Himalayan foothills, and hilly parts of central and eastern India, through Myanmar (Burma) to southern China.

-It is a tree of variable size, growing into a medium-sized tree reaching heights of up to 24 m (80 ft) in the cooler parts of its range but rarely reaches above 15 m (50 ft) in warmer areas and develops a straight trunk with a rounded or irregular crown made up of gently ascending branches.
-The bark is a smooth grey on young trees becoming rough and darker with age.
+It is a tree of variable size, growing to a medium-sized tree up to 24 m (80 ft) tall in the cooler parts of its range but is rarely above 15 m (50 ft) in warmer areas.
+Most trees develop a straight trunk supporting a rounded or irregularly-shaped crown of gently ascending branches.
+The bark is a smooth, grey on young trees becoming rough and darker with age.

-The leaves are maple-leaf-shaped, very large, dark glossy green on top and silvery-haired underneath.
-In the wetter parts of its range, where the dry season is short they remain on the tree but are semi-evergreen elsewhere, with the tree left leafless for a brief period.
+The leaves are in the shape of a maple leaf, very large, dark glossy green on top and silvery underneath.
+In the wetter parts of its range, where the dry season is short, they remain on the tree throughout the year but fall elsewhere, with the tree left near leafless for a brief period.

-It is cultivated as an ornamental for its showy, sweetly fragrant flowers and its very large leaves which cast a dense shade, making it a popular shade tree in its native India.
-In the dry season the silvery hairs on the under-surface of the leaf lighten, resulting in an eye-catching contrast of silver and green as they move in the wind.
+Bayur is commonly cultivated as an ornamental for its showy, sweetly fragrant flowers and its very large leaves, which cast a deep shade, making it a popular shade tree in its native India.
+In the dry season, the downy, silvery under-surface of the leaves lighten, resulting in an eye-catching contrast of silver and green as they move in the wind.

-The wood it produces is medium-weight, in the 540 to 600 kg per cubic meter range, with low natural resistance to decay, which limits its use outdoors.
-Its use is mainly confined to making plywood, packing boxes and crates as well as safety matches and matchboxes.
+The wood it produces is medium-weight, in the 540 to 600 kg per cubic meter (34 to 37 lbs per cubic ft) range, with low natural resistance to decay, thus limiting its use outdoors.
+Its use is mainly confined to making plywood, packing boxes and crates, as well as safety matches and matchboxes.

 The large leaves have traditional use as serving plates or platters and as wrapping material for wrapping small articles in.

-Grows naturally and has its best development in moderately humid to very humid subtropical and tropical lowland to high-elevation climates, generally in areas with annual lows of 11 to 20 °C, annual highs of 24 to 34 °C, annual rainfall of 1200 to 6500 mm and a dry season of 7 months or less.
+Grows naturally and has its best development in moderately humid to very humid subtropical and tropical climates, generally in areas with annual lows of 10 to 21 °C, annual highs of 20 to 33 °C, annual rainfall of 1200 to 5500 mm and a dry season of 7 months or less.

-Although also found in areas with annual rainfall less than 1200 mm, the trees are usually next to a pond, swamp or watercourse, where their roots have access to water during dry periods.
+Although also found in areas with annual rainfall of less than 1200 mm, the trees are usually close to a pond, swamp or watercourse, where the roots have access to water during dry periods.

-New plants are usually grown from seed, which remain viable for up to twelve months under cool, dry storage.
+New plants are mostly started from seed, which remain viable for up to twelve months under cool, dry storage.
 Performs best on loam soils of a moderately acid to neutral nature, generally with a pH of 6.0 to 7.5 and on sites with full to partial sun exposure.
-Tolerates seasonal flooding.
+It has good tolerance to seasonal flooding.